Chitrabhanu: In USA

-After spending some time in Africa and Europe, he came to the USA in 1971 to attend the Third Spiritual Summit at the Harvard Divinity School.
+After spending some time in Africa and Europe, he came to the US in 1971 to attend the Third Spiritual Summit at the Harvard Divinity School.
 His speech at the Third Spiritual Summit received good recognition and was dubbed as "Hit Speaker of the Day" by a local Boston newspaper.
 This resulted in many invitations across the east coast including churches, universities, and seminars.

 In 1973, he founded the Jain Meditation International Center in Manhattan, New York City.
+A small marble statue Shri Mahavir Swami was installed and this became the first Jain place of worship in the US.
 He claimed to attain enlightenment in 1981 by the ocean at San Diego.

 In 1975 he met Jain Muni Sushil Kumarji to USA, the first practicing Jain monk on his visit to USA.
 Since being in the USA he has inspired the growth of 70 Jain centers in US and Canada.

 He was among the early promoters of Yoga in USA.
 His disciple Beryl Bender Birch developed her own style of yoga.